isomerpages/govtech-gobusiness/_browse-all-solutions-Retail/Commercial-Anti-Money-Laundering--ML--Countering-the-Financing-of-Terrorism--TF--Screening.md

 When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
 Here are three SSG-approved courses to start with:

 <a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Analyse-risk-management-data-effective-use-risk-tools-2'  target='_blank' rel='noopener'>1.
-Analyse risk management data through the effective use of risk tools</a>
+Analyse risk management data through the effective use of risk tools</a><br>
 <a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Conduct-Risk-Assessment-Business-Impact-Analysis-Classroom-Asynchronous-Elearning-2'  target='_blank' rel='noopener'>2.
-Conduct Risk Assessment and Business Impact Analysis</a>
+Conduct Risk Assessment and Business Impact Analysis</a><br>
 <a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Enterprise-Risk-Management-Programme-Module-1-Risk-Opportunity-Business-Model-Synchronous-ELearning-2'  target='_blank' rel='noopener'>3.
-Enterprise Risk Management Programme Module 1: Risk and Opportunity in Business Model</a>
+Enterprise Risk Management Programme Module 1: Risk and Opportunity in Business Model</a><br>

+## Pre-Approved Solutions

+<a href='/productivity-solutions-grant/solutionrepo/solution1309' target='_blank'>SentroWeb </a><br>
+<a href='/productivity-solutions-grant/solutionrepo/solution1350' target='_blank'>FingerBooth POS System Version 1 </a><br>
+<a href='/productivity-solutions-grant/solutionrepo/solution1392' target='_blank'>Artemis</a><br>
+<a href='/productivity-solutions-grant/solutionrepo/solution1447' target='_blank'>Octopus Retail Solution</a><br>
+<a href='/productivity-solutions-grant/solutionrepo/solution1500' target='_blank'>SGDATAPOS Version 5.1</a><br>